ingo/ingo.github.io/_recipes/paella_de_mi_padre.md

 title: Paella
 ---

-This version is tuned a bit to my family’s preferences, in particular the addition of sausage.
-If you’d like to be truly traditional with ingredients, there are some suggestions at the bottom of the recipe.
 Paella is a great dish that also inspires many passions.
 The version I most often make is tuned a bit to my family’s preferences, in particular the addition of sausage.
 If you’d like to be truly traditional with ingredients, there are some suggestions at the bottom of the recipe.

 ### Ingredients